justingallagher/fpga-trace/README.md

 By simulating the travel of photons into a viewpoint, effects like reflection, refraction, and subsurface scattering can be easily implemented.
 In addition, the algorithm has massive potential for parallization, as the path of each ray is independent of the others.

-However, this procedure is notoriously slow, due to the high number of computations required for just a single ray.
+However, this procedure is notoriously intensive, due to the high number of computations required for just a single ray.
 This ray needs to be tested against the polygons present in a scene to see if it intersects, and must continue to be traced when reflected or refracted through a material.
-As a full image could potentially have millions of pixels, rendering a scene typically takes seconds or even minutes, making ray-tracing in real-time impractical with current methods.
+As a full image could potentially have millions of pixels, rendering a scene typically takes seconds or even minutes, making ray-tracing in real-time inefficient with current methods.

-In this project, I attempt to significantly accelerate this method by offloading the most intensive portion, triangle collision testing, to an FPGA.
-An FPGA will also be able to simultaneously test many triangles on the same input, further improving performance.
+In this project, I attempt to significantly improve the efficency of this method by offloading the most intensive portion, triangle collision testing, to an FPGA.
+This will provide much lower energy consumption for the same operations, lowering cost to run the ray-tracing algorithm.

 ## Challenge

 * Gain an understanding of how FPGAs work, and how they can be applied for practical use.
 * Encode triangle collision detection processing for a scene in an FPGA
 * Allow the CPU and FPGA to work together with minimal overhead
+* Compare energy consumption in a CPU and FPGA for similar operations
 * Accelerate ray tracer performance as much as possible

 ## Resources